- What is a digital wallet?

 An IoT wallet allows users to make payments via smart devices such as wearables like the Apple Watch or appliances like Alexa.
 Since IoT devices are already connected to the internet, you don't need a separate device to access these wallets.
 For example, a smart fridge with an IoT wallet can pay for groceries online.

-Digital wallets have numerous features that make them convenient and business-friendly.
+Digital wallets allow businesses to improve payment processing and reduce administrative overhead, especially when combined with automated bookkeeping systems.
 Here are some of the top advantages of using a digital wallet for your business:

 Faster transactions

 Digital wallets are super-fast and reduce transaction processing times, making it easier for small businesses to streamline cash flow.
-It lets customers make payments instantly, meaning you receive the funds faster.
-Similarly, you can use it to pay vendors, suppliers, and utility service providers via a single app or online interface.
+It lets customers pay you instantly, so you receive the funds more quickly.
+Similarly, you can use it to pay vendors, suppliers, and utility service providers via a single app or online interface—a process you can further optimize with accounts payable automation.

 Enhanced security

-Digital wallets use sophisticated cryptography algorithms, offering increased security and protecting you from credit card fraud and scams.
-Accepting payments via a digital wallet also reduces the volume of physical cash your business handles, reducing the chances of burglaries and thefts.
+Digital wallets use sophisticated cryptography algorithms, offering increased security and protecting you from credit card fraud and scams, much like how expense management software can help businesses secure financial data.
+Accepting payments via a digital wallet also reduces the volume of physical cash your business handles, reducing the chances of burglaries and theft.

 Superior customer experience

-Digital wallets offer a more streamlined, convenient, and hassle-free payment experience.
+Digital wallets offer a more convenient and hassle-free payment experience.
 Customers can make payments directly from their smartphones or tablets.
-Several digital wallets also accept contactless payments, which enables customers to pay by tapping their phone or a smartwatch on the payment terminal.
+Several digital wallets also accept contactless payments, so customers can pay by tapping their phone or a smartwatch on the payment terminal.

 Lower fees

-To accept credit card payments, merchants pay an array of fees including assessment, interchange, and processing fees.
-The average card processing fee ranges from 1.3% to 3.5% for each transaction depending on the network, the type of credit card, and the merchant category code.
-With card swipe fees increasing regularly, digital wallets provide an appealing alternative for businesses to lower payment processing costs.
+To accept credit card payments, merchants pay an array of fees, including assessment, interchange, and processing fees.
+The average card processing fee ranges from 1.2% to 3.2% for each transaction, depending on the network, the type of credit card, and the merchant category code.
+With card swipe fees increasing regularly, digital wallets allow businesses to lower payment processing costs.

 Reduce cart abandonment and increase sales

-With the rise in online scams and identity thefts, card-based payments are subject to additional scrutiny.
-For example, multi-factor authentication requires customers to provide additional information, like a fingerprint or PIN code to authenticate the transaction.
-This additional security requirement becomes a point of friction, causing customers to abandon their purchases.
-A study by PaymentsDive revealed that 12% of European retailers have seen their customer approval rates decline due to strong authentication requirements.
+Given the rise in online scams and identity thefts, card-based payments are subject to additional scrutiny.
+For example, multi-factor authentication requires customers to provide additional information, such as a fingerprint or PIN code, to authenticate the transaction.
+This additional security requirement can introduce friction, causing customers to abandon their purchases.

 Offering digital wallets allows your business to deliver a first-class customer experience.
-This means customers don’t have to go through additional authentication procedures, which leads to frictionless payments, which increases sales.
+This means customers don’t have to go through additional authentication procedures, which leads to frictionless payments and increased sales.

 Are digital wallets safe?